Safeguarding Children Policy

 - Lead on the review of the policy and procedure to make sure it is up to date and effective.

-Referrals to the Local Authority Where it is believed that a child is experiencing abuse, the Group will ensure the appropriate referral is made to the local authority.
+Where it is believed that a child is experiencing abuse, the Group will ensure the appropriate referral is made to the local authority.
 This should be done with parental consent where possible, however this can be overridden in cases where it would cause greater risk to the child.

 Referrals will usually be undertaken by the colleague who has identified the concern.
 The DSL team will advise and support regards making the referral as required.